Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Experiments and theory with Bragg pulses

 where $N$ is the number of atoms in the tube, and $g$ is the strength of contact interaction, which depends on the depth of the 2D lattice~\cite{olshanii1998atomic}. $U(z)$, generated by the crossed dipole trap, is modeled as a Gaussian-shaped potential,

 where $U_0$ is the depth of the Gaussian trap and $w$ is its waist.
 The Lieb-Liniger Hamiltonian [Eq.~(\ref{eq:H_lieb_liniger}) with $U(z_j)=0$] is exactly solvable via the Bethe ansatz~\cite{lieb1963exact, yang1969thermodynamics}.
-Observables in the equilibrium state only depend on the dimensionless parameter $\gamma=mg/(\rho\hbar^2)$, where $\rho$ is the 1D atom density.
-For the trapped case, within the local density approximation (LDA), we consider the local $\gamma(z)=mg/[\rho(z)\hbar^2]$ and define the average value of $\gamma$ as $\bar \gamma = \int dz \rho(z) \gamma(z) / [\int dz \rho(z)]$.
-In what follows, we report the weighted average $\bar \gamma_0$ of $\bar \gamma$ in the initial state prior to the quenches in our array of 1D gases.
+Observables in the ground state only depend on the dimensionless parameter $\gamma=mg/(\rho\hbar^2)$, where $\rho$ is the 1D atom density.
+For the trapped case, within the local density approximation, one can define the local $\gamma(z)=mg/[\rho(z)\hbar^2]$ and use the average value of $\gamma$, $\bar \gamma = \int dz \rho(z) \gamma(z) / [\int dz \rho(z)]$, to characterize the system.
+Specifically, we use the weighted average $\bar \gamma_0$ of $\bar \gamma$ in the initial state prior to the quenches in the array of 1D gases.